-My dress was made with a boned bodice in green silk with a gold lace overlay.
+I made my dress with a boned bodice in green silk with a gold lace overlay.
 The bodice has a pointed waistline, sweetheart neckline, shaped straps and a peplum at the back.
-The bodice fastened at the back with with two rows of cover buttons and loops.
-The full skirt was made in gold silk with contrast green silk waterfall at the back and worn over a hoop and netting.
-I also had a gold lace bolero.
+I created a fastening at the back with with two rows of cover buttons and loops.
+The full skirt was made in gold silk with contrast green silk waterfall train at the back.
+I wore the dress with a hoop for extra fullness as well as the netting underskirts I had sewn in.
+I also made a gold lace bolero.

 Many people comment ‘oh medieval’ but in fact nothing of my dress comes from that historical period.
 I think it’s just the gold and green colour that makes people think of that style.
 In fact the dress is absolutely modern, there being no period in history when dresses like this were worn, except bridal in the 2000’s!
-There are elements which have a Victorian feel to them, the peplum, the boned and fitted bodice shape, the full skirt over a hoop, but I could not travel back in time and fit in!
+There are elements which have a Victorian feel to them, the peplum, the boned and fitted bodice shape, the full skirt over a hoop, and the colouring makes people think of Anne Boleyn or and elven Queen; but I could not travel back in time and fit in!

 I also made a silk waistcoat for my husband, with 18th century style elements and hand embroidery of fuchsias on the pockets.
 A gold silk cravat in the same fabric as my dress finished the look.